KalanaRatnayake/oens/README.md

 <br>

-## Simulation of single qbot system using manual controller
+## Simulation of single qbot system with manual controller

 First start the simulation,